EF5 drought: History

-High-end EF4 damage to a block of homes in the Vilonia, Arkansas area.
+High-end EF4 damage to a home in the Vilonia, Arkansas area.
 Many people argue that the damage was consistent with an EF5 tornado.

 The drought began on May 20, 2013, following the dissipation of the 2013 Moore EF5 tornado.
-Several tornadoes since the Moore EF5 tornado had reached the greater than 200 mph wind speeds needed for a tornado to be classified as an EF5, including the 2013 El Reno EF3 tornado and 2015 Rochelle–Fairdale EF4 tornado, with wind speeds measured in excess of 336 mph and 199 mph, respectively.
+Several tornadoes since the Moore EF5 tornado had reached the greater than 200 mph wind speeds needed for a tornado to be classified as an EF5, including the 2013 El Reno EF3 tornado and 2015 Rochelle–Fairdale EF4 tornado, with wind speeds measured in excess of 313 mph and 200 mph, respectively.

 The May 31, 2013 El Reno tornado, the widest and one of the most powerful ever recorded, was initially rated as an EF5, although this rating was downgraded to an EF3 later in the year.
-The downgraded rating of the tornado called into question the reliability of the Enhanced Fujita scale, and whether damage scales should be used at all to rate tornadoes.

 The National Weather Service office in Little Rock noted that if the 2014 Mayflower–Vilonia tornado occurred before the change to the Enhanced Fujita Scale in 2007, it likely would have been rated as an F5 due to numerous homes being swept clean from their foundations.
 However, it was revealed that almost every home in Vilonia lacked anchor bolts and was anchored with cut nails instead.
 The new scale accounts for homes that use cut nails instead of anchor bolts, which do not effectively provide resistance against violent tornadoes.

 The final decision on an EF4 rating was based on this as well.
 However, meteorologist and civil engineer Timothy P. Marshall noted in his survey of the damage that the rating assigned was "lower bound", and despite the presence of construction flaws, this doesn't rule out "the possibility that EF5 winds could have occurred."
 Further inspection from surveyors revealed that one home that was swept away along E Wicker Street was indeed properly bolted to its foundation.
 However, an inspection of the context surrounding the house revealed that small trees in a ditch near the home were still standing, and that the residence had possibly been pummeled by heavy debris from downtown Vilonia, exacerbating the level of destruction.

 Damage to downtown Mayfield, Kentucky following the 2021 EF4 tornado.

 On May 20, 2021, the drought became the longest in history, surpassing the previous drought that spanned from May 1999 to May 2007.